 - Got so mentally ill that she had to go to the hospital for shock treatments, and I had to live in foster homes

-It’s important to recognize the difference between parents setting rules because it’s their job to protect and raise you, versus parents abusing you physically, mentally, emotionally, or sexually.
+It’s important to recognize the difference between parents setting rules because it’s their job to protect and raise you, versus parents who are actually abusing you physically, sexually, mentally, or emotionally.

 My mom was abusing me when she:

 - Hit me with “the stick” (a heavy piece of wood, much heavier than a wooden spoon.
 It really hurt)

 - Called me evil, bad, stupid, fat, and lazy

 - Refused to let me see our other family members

 - Hit my sister in front of me

 - Harmed our pets